micans/pick/README.md

 ```

 Remember that bit 256 indicates a secondary alignment and bit 2048 indicates a supplementary alignment.
 It should be possible
-to view such aligments and retrieve alignemnt-related quantities wit pick (see below for possibilities) by using
+to view such alignments and retrieve alignment-related quantities wit pick (see below for possibilities) by using

 ```
 samtools view -F 4 | sort -k 1,1 -k 2,2,n